SnakeSave PDF

 More yoga poses to discover

-Snake (Sarpasana in Sanskrit) is a beginner yoga pose that belongs to the back bends category.
+Snake (Sarpasana in Sanskrit) is beginner yoga pose that belongs to the back bends category.
 This asana targets middle back / lats, spine and upper back & lower traps, and also involves abs and shoulders muscles.
 Snake massages abdominal organs, strengthens heart; strengthens spine and back and also .
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
-Finally, shop our best-selling Yoga Cards products!
+Finally, shop our best-selling Yoga Cards on Amazon!

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.